gg-net/dwoss/src/main/markdown/overview.md

 		- Only one data source per project.
 	2. Extended
 		- Projects that use more than one persistence source
 3. No module name may stretch over a layer.
-(For now, redtape ignores that rule, but this is wrong.
-[DWOSS-137](https://jira.cybertron.global/browse/DWOSS-137])

 There are also some more rules to consider, which we were not yet able to represent.
 See the developed Graph in